Scripted Installation

 --version

 It is best practice not to use this flag.
-The version of the Lightweight Kubernetes inventory agent is set in the image tag for the Deployment resource in the deployment.yaml file.
-In rare cases, you can specify a different version of the Lightweight Kubernetes inventory agent, overriding the setting in the Deployment resource; but best practice, if a different version of the Lightweight Kubernetes inventory agent should be installed, is to download that version and use its install script instead.
+The version of the Lightweight Kubernetes Inventory Agent is set in the image tag for the Deployment resource in the deployment.yaml file.
+In rare cases, you can specify a different version of the Lightweight Kubernetes Inventory Agent, overriding the setting in the Deployment resource; but best practice, if a different version of the Lightweight Kubernetes Inventory Agent should be installed, is to download that version and use its install script instead.

 Tip: It is not possible to change the standard image name, flexera/lwk, using the install script.